Abu Nakhla

 Abu Nakhla (أبو نخلة) is a district in Qatar, located in the municipality of Al-Shahaniya.
 Previously a village of some importance stood here, but by the 21st century was largely depopulated.
 It was recorded as a stand-alone district in zone no. 81 with Al Mukaynis in the 2004 census, but both districts lost their census designations to Mebaireek.
-In 2014, Abu Nakhla was moved from Al Rayyan Municipality to the newly-created Al-Shahaniya Municipality.
+In 2014, Abu Nakhla was moved from Al Rayyan Municipality to the newly created Al-Shahaniya Municipality.

-The district is host to Qatar's only water park.
 A hospital managed by the Hamad Medical Corporation is based here to meet the health needs for workers of the nearby Doha Industrial Area.

 Etymology

-"Abu" is the Arabic word for father, and serves to denote a geographical feature.
-The second word, "nakhla", is the local term for a palm tree, and was chosen in reference to a lone palm tree found in the area.
+Abu is the Arabic word for "father" and is used to denote a geographical feature.
+The second element, nakhla, is a local term for a palm tree, chosen in reference to a lone palm tree that once stood in the area.

 Geography

-Situated about 15 km away from the capital Doha, the district straddles the border of Al Rayyan Municipality and Al-Shahaniya Municipality.
+Situated in central Qatar about 15 km away from the capital Doha, the district straddles the border of Al Rayyan Municipality and Al-Shahaniya Municipality.

+Abu Nakhla forms part of the western boundary of the southern desert region, which occupies 34.7% of Qatar's total area.
+Of the four sub-regions of the southern desert, Abu Nakhla is a part of the trapezoidal-shaped hamada sub-group, which has its eastern boundary at Mesaieed, the water pipeline running between the two demarcating the base of this zone.
+The area around Abu Nakhla is characterized by its rocky surface terrain (hamada), which is distinct from the sand dunes area further south.
+The surface is covered by a mosaic of closely packed pebbles and rock fragments or, in some places, by a thin layer of indurated mineral deposits forming a hard crust.